-A project evolving the digitized archive of the book, “GUTAI STILL ALIVE 2015 vol.1”.
+A series of digital archives of the book "GUTAI STILL ALIVE 2015 vol.1" published by Gutai Art Association.
 The 26th installment of this series focuses on the relationship between former Gutai members, Atsuko Tanaka (who left the group in 1965) and Akira Kanayama.
 We spoke to Kanako Ito of Myohoji Temple Osaka, where the two artists had their studio, and learn about their relationship as an artist couple.

 Myohoji, Osaka – The Departure and Arrival Point of Akira Kanyama and Atsuko Tanaka 01

 The Insights of Kanako Ito: Part 1

 In 1952, 2 years before the founding of Gutai, a group of young artists who had rallied together to exhibit new work came to form “Zero-Kai”(group Zero).
 The group consisted of around 15 members including Akira Kanayama, Kazuo Shiraga, Saburo Murakami, with Atsuko Tanaka joining later at Kanayama’s introduction.